-In addition, a Robo Advisor has no emotional attachment to a particular investment.
+Also, a Robo Advisor has no emotional attachment to a particular investment.
 Thus, it could sell a money-losing favorite faster.
 Hence, the lack of a human touch can be a good thing for investments.

 In contrast, many people value a relationship with an advisor and the insight he or she can bring.
 Therefore, your investment style can determine if a Robo Advisor will work for you.

 Thus, there are many advantages to Robo Advisors.
 In particular, Robo Advisors can offer small investors a higher level of service at a lower price.
 On the other hand, robo investment is a new field with many risks.
 Thus, research Robo Advisors carefully before you entrust one with your money.

 [Related Article: Top 10 Robo Advisors Review]

 On the other hand, a person with a poor understanding of the markets and little time to devote to investments could benefit from the human touch.
 Beginning investors will usually learn a lot from a human advisor, particularly one willing to explain the process.